 * Empty your breast after each nursing session and even between nursing sessions.

 * Fenugreek can be used - Read more on Fenugreek here.

 (herbal and drug).

-and compression will also help increase milk production.
+and gentle breast compression during breastfeeding, will also help increase milk production.

 * Do not skip night feeds.

 * More tips here on the

 initiation of lactation.

 Your breast milk changes as your baby grows.
 The fat volume also increases as your baby becomes older; as baby needs the extra fat.

 A mom passes all her immune benefits over to her baby too.
 Babies receive gut protection via the breast milk too.